MikeyMoMo/OpenFontRender-Demo-program/README.md

 First, I am SO HAPPY that this library has been created.
 I have a progarm that uses 2 different fonts in various sizes in the different screens it displays.
 I had to have a binary for each font and in each size.
 This was a HUGE amount of souce code lines!!
 Now, I only have 2 TTF binary conversions and use multiple sizes.
 Saved a LOT of memory!!

-I don't know how to make this where it will drop off a folder with the two required files in it yet.
-New to Github.
-Just make a folder with the main filename and put the two files in it.
-When I learn more, I will try to drop in a folder already loaded.
+Rename either the created folder of the .ino file to make them match.
+I will try to update this soon.
+Sorry.
+First upload to Github!

 This is the status as of library version 1.0.0.